top of page

 The most effective, next generation impact resistant/ballistic glass must be layered according to listed properties.
 Resistance is all radial in each, while they also have concentrated qualities as listed.

-The thickness gauges are for civilian vehicles at 10 mm in total.
-For civilian homes and for military use 15 mm, 25.4 mm (1 inch) or 35 mm is standard.
-For those gauges, multiply the listed items by 1.5, 2.54 or 3.5 respectively.
+The thickness gauges are for civilian vehicles at 25 mm in total.
+For civilian homes and for military use 37.5 mm is standard.
+For tanks 37.5 mm will be the recommended standard.

 Scratch resistance - Siloxane sheet (0.5 mm)